On this page

-For participants, VPPs provide an opportunity to generate additional income or savings from their solar PV and battery storage system.
+For participants, VPPs provide an opportunity to generate additional income or savings from their solar PV and battery storage systems.
 How much you save will depend on how often your energy is shared from the battery into the VPP network and on which approved VPP program you join.

-Depending on the VPP provider, this could mean a reduction in energy bills or receiving grid credits for the energy discharged from your battery and shared to the VPP network.
+Depending on the VPP provider, this could mean a reduction in energy bills or receiving grid credits for the energy discharged from your battery and shared with the VPP network.
 Some programs give an upfront discount for participation which will further reduce the cost of installing a solar battery.

 Lastly, the benefits for the environment are simple – as VPPs provide an injection of clean energy into the grid, this displaces electricity from dirty generators.
 By firming up the intermittency of renewables, VPPs play an important role in the transition to a cleaner energy system.

 How do I participate in a Virtual Power Plant?